MPC88/MC_SVPlanetScavenging/README.md

 - Explorer level buffs quality.
 You know where to focus your scans.
 - Tech level reduces risk.
-- Tech level applies to accelerate the scanning phase, same debris field salvaging.
-It is compared against sector level.
+- Tech level applies to accelerate the scanning phase, same as debris field salvaging.
+Difficulty of the planet is based on sector level, as opposed to debris fields which have their own levels.
 - Drone speed buffs apply to accelerate the retrieval phase.
 They go faster.
 - Drone hp bonus buffs provide a chance to save if the risk roll fails.
 The save chance is BonusHP/2 percent chance, so the T3 ship enhancement of +60hp = 30% save.
 - As scavenging loot drops, all scavenging loot bonuses and skills apply (e.g. engineering skill tree).